 Building on President Clinton's lifetime in public service, the Clinton Global Initiative (CGI) reflects his belief that governments need collaboration from the private sector, non-governmental organizations, and other global leaders to effectively confront the world’s most pressing problems.
 In 2005, President Clinton established CGI to turn ideas into action and to help our world move beyond the current state of globalization to a more integrated global community of shared benefits, responsibilities, and values.
 By gathering world leaders from a variety of backgrounds, CGI created a unique opportunity to channel the capacities of individuals and organizations to realize change.
 To fulfill the action-oriented mission of CGI, all members devise practical solutions to global issues through the development of specific and measurable Commitments to Action.

-Their Royal Highnesses Princess Ghida Talal and Princess Dina Mired attended the Clinton Global Initiative Annual Meeting in New York City in 2010, 2011 and 2012.
-During CGI 2010, HRH Princess Ghida Talal made a commitment to ‘Personalized Medicine’ while HRH Princess Dina Mired participated in a panel entitled ‘Cancer in the Developing World: Addressing Cancer in the Developing World: Health Equity and an Overlooked Public Health Crisis’.
-Both were important platforms which generated attention for KHCF and KHCC on a global scale, firmly establishing their place in the global health arena.
+Her Royal Highnesses Princess Ghida Talal attended the Clinton Global Initiative Annual Meeting in New York City in 2010, 2011 and 2012.
+During CGI 2010, HRH Princess Ghida Talal made a commitment to ‘Personalized Medicine’.
+This participation was an important platform which generated attention for KHCF and KHCC on a global scale, firmly establishing their place in the global health arena.